CatalystCode/spk/guides/command-implementation.md

 ## Guidelines

-1. Consistent verb and parameter naming conventions.
+1. Consistent verb and option naming conventions.
 For example, we standardize on `-o, --org-name` where `-o` is the alias and `--org-name` is the full option name for organization option.
 We do not use another aliases other than `-o` and other name other name like `--organization-name`.
 See [Option Name Section](#option-name)
 2. Consistent command syntax.
 We use `commander` open source library to enforce this.